slburson/misc-extensions/README.md

 - `file-chars` _pathname_ &key _element-type external-format_: Yields the
-  characters of the file named by `pathname`.  `element-type` and `external-format`, if supplied, are passed to `open'.
+  characters of the file named by `pathname`.  `element-type` and `external-format`, if supplied, are passed to `open`.

 - `file-lines` _pathname_ &key _skip-initial external-format_: Yields the lines
-  of the file named by `pathname'.
-If `skip-initial' is given, it is the number of initial lines to skip.  `external-format', if supplied, is passed to `open'.
+  of the file named by `pathname`.
+If `skip-initial` is given, it is the number of initial lines to skip.  `external-format`, if supplied, is passed to `open`.

 ### 2.3.
 Result types